 Absolutely!
 There are many benefits associated with prong collars, including:

-4) Keeping your dog safe during outdoor activities.
+- Keeping your pack leader safe during outdoor activities.

 Q19.
 How long should you use a prong collar?